SimonMueller/apollo-client-context-change-lazy-query-bug-reproduction/README.md

 ## Description

-When changing the apollo client instance of the `ApolloProvider` the refetch function provided by the `useLazyQuery` does not change and therefore and outdated version of the apollo client is used to make a request.
+When changing the apollo client instance of the `ApolloProvider` the refetch function provided by the `useLazyQuery` does not change and therefore an outdated version of the apollo client is used to make a request.

 It works as expected and the refetch function changes when using `useQuery`.